Accessibility Compliance (AODA)

-Our facility will make every effort to comply with regulations set forth by the Government of Ontario, allowing accessibility to our facility to the best of our capability.
-Our goal is to provide a barrier free environment for all visitors and employees.
-Any concerns or feedback should be addressed to our hospital manager, Stacey Ortwein, by sending an email to: email@example.com or by calling 519-624-9760.
-This page will be viewed in larger font for those that have difficulty seeing small print.
+Our facility will make every effort to comply with regulations set forth by the Government of Ontario, allowing access to our facility to the best of our capability.
+Our goal is to provide a barrier-free environment for all visitors and employees.
+Any concerns or feedback should be addressed to our hospital manager, Stacey Ortwein, by sending an email to: firstname.lastname@example.org or by calling 519.624.9760.
+This page will be viewed in a larger font for those that have difficulty seeing small print.
 This page will outline policies and protocols in place to assist you with your needs.
-More in depth policies can be accessed by clicking here.

 Hearing Impaired Care

 Our deaf/hearing impaired clients may use the Bell Relay Service to provide them the information they need or set up appointments for their pets.
 Please let us know the best way to communicate with you (i.e., lip-reading, writing messages on paper, typing notes on a computer or text with a smartphone).
 We will alert your client file to notify our staff when a client is deaf/hearing impaired to do our best to communicate with you when you are in our hospital.
 Our staff has been instructed to use whatever method of communication you prefer.
 We may wave or lightly tap your shoulder to get your attention and will make eye contact with you so that you know we are ready to assist you.
 We will try to speak clearly and slowly to have an opportunity to read our lips if that is a skill you possess.
 We will try to keep the topic brief and alert you if we change topics.
 We will make efforts to communicate with our hands to help describe treatments or information.
 Should we need to answer the phone while we are assisting you, we will try to convey that a brief interruption is needed.

 Service Pets or Persons

 Service pets are welcome to accompany any persons inside our facility to help their owners.